cloudmesh/cloudmesh-analytics/manual.md

 The example implies that each request to a specific function requires a corresponding definition under the path field in the yaml file.
 So it is not surprising that will take a large amount of time to write hundreds of functions.

 ### Automating the Process
-Similarly, when adding a the logistic regression, the new endpoint function and corresponding yaml field follow the same pattern, which is shown below.
+Similarly, when adding a the logistic regression, the new endpoint function and corresponding yaml field follow the same pattern, which is shown as,
 ```
 # analytics.yaml
 ...